What Is Secure Attachment? Psychology And Definition

 In the treatment group, in which parents and their children received counseling sessions and other resources, there was usually no correlation between connection type and developmental progress.
 In other words, the treatment generally brought every family up to a similar level.

-If you would like to improve your connection with your child and foster their development, an online therapist may be available to help.
+If you would like to improve your connection with your child and foster their development, a mental health professional may be available to help.
 Online therapy can be an excellent resource for learning effective communication and coping skills as you progress as a caregiver to your infant or child and begin to establish secure attachments.

 Benefits of online therapy